 Drupal developers understand that change is inevitable, and good.
-The ever-evolving open-source Drupal platform has undergone countless changes in the 18 years since it began as Dries Buytaert’s personal message board project, making strides in efficiency, customization, and accessibility through 8 major core version releases.
+The ever-evolving open-source Drupal platform has undergone countless changes in the 18 years since it began, making strides in efficiency, customization, and accessibility through 8 major core version releases.
 Today, Drupal is a well-known, high-tech website building platform relied upon by businesses, colleges, and governments across the globe.

 Drupal 6 announced Drupal to the mass market as a reliable and versatile content management platform.
 Drupal 7 streamlined much of what was popular and successful about d6 and made it more scalable for large and complex projects.
 Not satisfied to rest on its laurels, the open source community behind Drupal 8 aimed for a more transformational rethink of where web development, content management and user experience was pointing, and laying the foundation to take advantage of better ways and best practices to keep Drupal competitive and cutting edge.